CarbonLDP/carbonldp-js-sdk/doc/README.md

 static create( id:string,  document:Carbon.Document.Class ):Carbon.Fragment.Class
 ```

-Creates a Fragment with the ID provided for the document specified.
+Creates a Fragment with the ID provided.

 *Parameters*

-- id
+- id: The ID of the fragment to create.
-- document
+- document: The document that the fragment will be part of.

 ```typescript
 static create( document:Carbon.Document.Class ):Carbon.Fragment.Class
 ```

-Create a Blank Node Fragment since no ID is provided for the specified document.
+Creates a BlankNode since no ID is provided.

 *Parameters*

-- document
+- document: The document that the fragment will be part of.

 ##### createFrom
 ```typescript
 static createFrom( object:T extends Object,  id:string,  document:Carbon.Document.Class ):T & Carbon.Fragment.Class
 ```

-Creates a Fragment from an Object with the ID provided for the document specified.
+Creates a Fragment from an Object with the ID provided.

 *Parameters*

-- object
+- object: Object that will be converted to a fragment.
-- id
+- id: The ID that will be assigned to the fragment.
-- document
+- document: The document that the fragment will be part of.

 ```typescript
 static createFrom( object:T extends Object,  document:Carbon.Document.Class ):Carbon.Fragment.Class
 ```

-Create a Blank Node Fragment since no ID is provided for the specified document.
+Creates a BlankNode since no ID is provided.

 *Parameters*

-- object
+- object: Object that will be converted to a fragment.
-- document
+- document: The document that the fragment will be part of.